 Gains and losses arising from currency fluctuations are generally recognised on an accrual basis in accordance with the prevailing Indonesian Accounting Standards, which resemble International Accounting Standards in most respects.

 Certain income of a controlled foreign company (CFC) is subject to deemed dividend rules in Indonesia.
 This income includes dividends, interest, rentals, royalties, and gains from sales or transfer of assets, with certain limitations.
 A CFC is a foreign entity that is at least 50% owned by an Indonesian taxpayer or at least 50% collectively owned by Indonesian taxpayers.
 The scope of CFC income also covers income from indirectly owned CFCs with a minimum of 50% ownership by another CFC, collective ownership by an Indonesian taxpayer’s CFC, or collective ownership by a number of CFCs (including under the same or different Indonesian taxpayers).

 The ownership threshold that is used to determine the CFC status is the ownership percentage at the end of the Indonesian taxpayer’s fiscal year, which is based on either the percentage of paid-up capital or the percentage of paid-up capital with voting rights.
 The only situation in which the rules do not apply is when the CFC’s shares are listed on a recognised stock exchange.

-On top of foreign dividend, the following income may also be exempted if these incomes are reinvested or used for business activities in Indonesia within a certain period:
+On top of foreign dividends, the following income may also be exempted if these incomes are reinvested or used for business activities in Indonesia within a certain period:

-- Income received by an Indonesian taxpayer from a PE abroad; and
+- Income received by an Indonesian taxpayer from a PE abroad.

 - Active business income received by an Indonesian taxpayer from abroad (not from a PE or foreign subsidiary).